ItsHarper/nushell.github.io/commands/docs/help_commands.md

 ## Flags

- -  `--find, -f {string}`: string to find in command names, descriptions, and search terms
+ -  `--find, -f <string>`: string to find in command names, descriptions, and search terms

 ## Parameters